zorrocrisis/MultiAgentAntColony/README.md

 ## **Comparative Evaluation**
 Some tests were run to evaluate the effectiveness of the developed autonomous agents.
 These tests were separated into two distinct groups - the first one is aimed at **studying the decision-making processes of multi-agent teams**, while the second one is focused on **the effect of environmental and behavioral parameters on overall performance**.

-- **Decision-Making Analysis** - four different teams were considered: Random Team (4 random agents), Deliberative Team (4 deliberative agents), Reactive Team (4 reactive agents), and Hybrid Team (2 deliberative agents and 2 reactive agents) - RT, DT, ReT, and HT, respectively.
-A **heat map analysis** was performed, alongside a **comparison of time taken to "complete" the entire environment** and a **graphical evolution of the ant colony's food storage**.
+- **Decision-Making Analysis** - four different teams were considered: Random Team (4 random agents), Deliberative Team (4 deliberative agents), Reactive Team (4 reactive agents), and Hybrid Team (2 deliberative agents and 2 reactive agents).
+A **heat map analysis** was performed, alongside a **comparison of steps taken to "complete" the entire environment** and a **graphical evolution of the ant colony's food storage**.
+For more information, please refer back to the [full report](https://github.com/zorrocrisis/MultiAgentAntColony/blob/main/Report%20-%20Multi-agent%20System%20based%20on%20an%20Ant%20Colony%20Behavior.pdf).

 <p align="center">
   <img src="https://github.com/user-attachments/assets/36437fa3-0ff6-4f63-a223-af01f2b75054" />